Eric Bodden

-Eric Bodden (born 20 February 1980 in Aachen) is a German computer scientist.
+Eric Bodden (born 1980 in Aachen) is a German computer scientist.
 He holds the Chair of Secure Software Engineering at the Heinz Nixdorf Institute of the Paderborn University and is Director of Software Engineering and IT Security at the Fraunhofer Institute for Mechatronic Design (IEM).
 He is also head of the engineering department in the Collaborative Research Centre 1119 CROSSING at the Technical University of Darmstadt.

 Career

-Bodden's undergraduate studies consist of a computer science degree at RWTH Aachen University.
-His thesis won the 2005 undergraduate category of the ACM Student Research Competition.
+Bodden's undergraduate studies consist of a computer science degree at RWTH Aachen University with an exchange year at the University of Kent.
+His diploma thesis won the 2005 undergraduate category of the ACM Student Research Competition.
 From 2006 to 2009, Bodden did a PhD at McGill University.